Amytrainer/CHECK/README.md

-# This is my testing reporsitory
+# This is my testing repository

 ##